 Use the following command to create a custom storage volume in a storage pool:

 lxc storage volume create <pool_name> <volume_name> [configuration_options...]

 See the Storage drivers documentation for a list of available storage volume configuration options for each driver.

-By default, storage volumes use the
+By default, custom storage volumes use the

 filesystem content type.